balajich/connection-pool/README.md

 - **Truncate Temporary Tables:** Truncating temporary tables ensures that any temporary data from the previous session is removed.
 This helps in freeing up space and ensures that the next user of the connection does not see any residual data.
 ## Returning Connection to the Pool:
 - **Commit Transactions:** Committing transactions ensures that any changes made during the session are saved to the database.
 This helps in maintaining data consistency and durability
+# Code
+Source code and sample scripts can be found at [GitHub](https://github.com/balajich/connection-pool.git)